Search

 • What approach do I choose?

-• What do I need to achieve in the project to serve the scope and to achieve the expected impact in the long term (see strategic plan in the cluster-specific annex)?
+• What do I need to achieve in the project to serve the scope and achieve the expected long-term impact (see the strategic plan in the cluster-specific annex)?

 2) Think of the project from back to front